hanabi/hanabi.github.io/docs/beginner.md

 - We are very strict with what we clue - we don't just randomly clue cards in the hand.
 - So, if the focus of the clue is not on chop, then that card must be playable!
-- Or, if a *Save Clue* is given to a card that does not meet the above saving criteria, then it is not a *Save Clue* at all, and must be a *Play Clue*!
+- Or, if the focus of the clue is on chop, but the clue does not meet the above saving criteria, then it cannot be a *Save Clue* and must be a *Play Clue*!

 <br />